R-U-25/Retail_Dataset_Project/README.md

 [**REFERENTIAL INTEGRITY**](images/Referential%20Integrity%20Checks.png)

-- Analysis of missing values in transactional fields such as quantity, pricing, discount indicators, etc.
+- Analysis of missing values was performed on key transactional fields such as quantity, unit price, total spent, and discount indicators.
-- Null checks were focused on key transactional fields that directly affect revenue calculations and time based analysis.
+- Validation focused on columns critical to revenue calculations and temporal analysis.
-- All columns contained valid dates and total revenue sales however, missing values were identified in 'Quantity' and 'Price Per Unit' fields which informed how revenue calculations and cleaning logic were handled later on.
+- All transactions contained valid dates, while missing values were observed in quantity, unit price, total spent, and discount fields.
+  These results guided decisions on how incomplete transactions were treated and how revenue metrics were calculated during data transformation.

 [**Null Checks**](images/Null%20Checks.png)